capactio/capact/docs/proposal/README.md

 - [`20201102-typeinstances-flow.md`](20201102-typeinstances-flow.md) - Describes the approach for handling the TypeInstances (artifacts) between different Voltron components.
 - [`20201209-action-rollback.md`](20201209-action-rollback.md) - Describes the approach of Action rollback.
+- [`20200114-och-content-lifecycle.md`](20200114-och-content-lifecycle.md) - Describes the approach for zero-downtime update of the OCH content.